UnconnectedBedna/shrink-backup/README.md

 See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for information about [installation methods](https://github.com/UnconnectedBedna/shrink-backup/wiki/Installing), usage and examples.
 [Ideas and feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is always appreciated, whether it's positive or negative.
 Please just keep it civil. :)
-If you find a bug or think something is missing in the script, please file a [bug report or Feature request](https://github.com/UnconnectedBedna/shrink-backup/issues/new/choose)
+If you find a bug or think something is missing in the script, please file a [bug report or feature request](https://github.com/UnconnectedBedna/shrink-backup/issues/new/choose)

 **To restore a backup, simply "burn" the img file to a device using your favorite method.**